Donaldson Class

 At Holy Trinity School, we believe it is important that the learning objectives are taken into the children's play as much as possible, so that they are fully engaged in their learning.

-Continuous provision themes are loosely linked to current topics in both our indoor and outdoor classrooms.
+Continuous provision themes are linked to current topics in both our indoor and outdoor classrooms.
 To ensure that we are providing high quality provision, we ensure that activities are linked with the guidance of Development Matters and reflect the statutory guidelines for EYFS.

 They also very much reflect the interests of the children as we feel that this is the best way to keep the children engaged and enjoying the learning that is ongoing throughout each day.

 The children will have weekly RE, PSHE, Music, Computing and PE lessons.
+Please see our curriculum section to explore this further.